 On December 29, 2022, as a part of the government’s year-end spending bill, President Biden signed into law the SECURE 2.0 Act of 2022 (SECURE 2.0).
-SECURE 2.0 builds on the reforms included in the Setting Every Community Up for Retirement Enhancement (SECURE) Act of 2019, the most comprehensive changes to the U.S. private retirement system in over a decade.
+SECURE 2.0 builds on the reforms in the Setting Every Community Up for Retirement Enhancement (SECURE) Act of 2019, the most sweeping changes to the U.S. private retirement system in over a decade.

 On its way to the President’s desk, SECURE 2.0 carried support from both major political parties and both houses of Congress.
 This Act makes it easier for employers to sponsor retirement plans for their employees and easier for employees to save more for retirement.

 The sweeping legislation has dozens of significant provisions, so to help you see what changes may affect you, I broke the major provisions of the new law into four sections.

 RMD age will rise to 73 in 2023.
 By far, one of the most critical changes was increasing the age at which owners of retirement accounts must begin taking required minimum distributions (RMDs).
 And starting in 2033, RMDs may begin at age 75.
 If you have already turned 72, you must continue taking distributions.
 But if you are turning 72 this year and have already scheduled your withdrawal, we may want to revisit your approach.1